-Students can earn 50 extra credit points for the quarter by turning in a report on the documentary "The Social Dilemma" (see separate instructions).
-Students may not earn extra credit points if the Media Stereotype Report is not completed and posted on time.
+Students are limited to a maximum of 70 extra credit points for the quarter.
+Extra credit opportunities will be posted by the instructor during the quarter.
+(Students forfeit all extra credit points if Media Literacy Assessment Report is not completed and posted on time.)